akugal/hiero-consensus-node/hedera-node/docs/design/app/blocks/README.md

      streaming is NOT enabled.
 2. If streaming is enabled:
    - The connection manager singleton (`BlockNodeConnectionManager`) is retrieved and the startup method is invoked.
-   - A background "worker thread" is started whose eventual job is to process block items and send them to the actively connected Block Node.
+   - A background "worker thread" is started whose eventual job is to process block valueItems and send them to the actively connected Block Node.
    - Finally, a Block Node is selected to be the active connection.
 Once this selection process is complete, an asynchronous task is created and executed immediately to attempt the connection process.
 Note: The actual connection process is